FAQs

 33

-Are there any other statistical measures used in concept testing beyond Overall and Topic interest?
+Are there any other statistical measures used in concept testing beyond Overall interest?

 Yes.
 When analyzing interest in your new product ideas, advertising messages, or any other text-based content such as websites, customer letters, email campaigns, and brochures, PersonaPanels will always begin by providing you with Overall interest scores (see FAQs 29 & 30 for an explanation of Overall interest).
 There are circumstances where this will be all the information you will want or need — such as when you are trying to rank order interest in multiple new product ideas before you develop them for market or when you want to decide which advertising message has the greatest chance of success before you spend money on art and media.